 The doctoral degree program requires a minimum of 90 semester hours beyond the bachelor’s degree and includes a one-year supervised clinical internship.
 The maximum amount of transfer credit for appropriate master’s degree work is 30 semester hours.
 Students entering with a master’s degree or equivalent may transfer a maximum of 12 semester hours beyond the master’s degree with approval by the clinical committee.
 This coursework must have been completed in a department offering a doctoral degree in psychology.

 Remaining credits are distributed across clinical practicums and research experiences.

-Jennifer Callahan, Professor and Director of Clinical Training; Ph.D., University of Wisconsin-Milwaukee.
+Jennifer Callahan, Professor; Ph.D., University of Wisconsin-Milwaukee.
 ABPP clinical psychology, improving psychotherapy processes and outcomes; understanding distress and resiliency following trauma exposure.